 Both types of noncredit certificates require approval by the

 Curriculum Committee and the State Chancellor’s Office.
-Contact the

 Students pursuing a credit certificate of 16 or more units, or a